Samuel Ayeh-Paye

-Samuel Ayeh-Paye is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ayensuano Constituency in the Eastern Region on the ticket of the New Patriotic Party.
+Samuel Ayeh-Paye is a Ghanaian politician and was a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ayensuano Constituency in the Eastern Region on the ticket of the New Patriotic Party.

 Early life

 Samuel was born on Thursday, 17 May 1973 and he hails from Aburi, Eastern Region of Ghana.

 Education

 He has an HND at Accra Polytechnic located in Accra (now Accra Technical University) located at Accra, Ghana.
 He also had an MVM training from Accra Technical Training Center (ATTC) located at Accra, Ghana, and a certificate at Indian Institute of Management Studies in India.

 Career

 From 1999 to 2000, He was a transport manager in the Accra Metropolitan Assembly working at Waste Management Department He became a workshop manager from 2003 to 2005 at Metro Mass Transit in Ghana.
 From there he became an assistant technical manager from 2005 to 2008 at DVLA in Ghana.